The United Kingdom

 But what I really miss about the UK it the Great British outdoors.
-Seriously, if you are planning on visiting the UK and just going to London, you need to change that plan right now.
+Seriously, if you are planning on visiting the UK and just going to London, you need to change that plan right now because there are an abundance of must have experiences in England.
 Yes, of course, visit London, then get on a train or a bus and go to Brighton, have some days out in The Cotswolds, Cornwall and Devon, Wales, and get off the beaten track in Scotland.
 The UK is truly beautiful in a magical kind of way.
 Don’t believe me?
 Then take a look at these amazing photos of Cornwall!

 In this guide to the United Kingdom, I’m going to share everything you will need to plan the perfect trip to the UK, including where to go, what to eat, and of course, what to pack!

 Top 10 Things to Do in The United Kingdom

 - Trek up to Arthur’s Seat in Cornwall

 - Soak up the culture in Liverpool